Falling Tree Limb Accident Lawyers

 Successful premises liability lawsuits require the victim to prove three specific elements of their claim that include:

 - Property owners, tenants or occupants knew, or should have known, that a dangerous condition with the tree existed, causing an unreasonable potential risk of harm.

-- Property owners, tenants or occupants failed to rectify the problem and neglected to warm others of the condition.
+- Property owners, tenants or occupants failed to rectify the problem and neglected to warn others of the condition.

 - The victim was unaware that the dangerous condition existed and that it posed significant risks to cause harm.